Ineth/talks.2020-basic-to-advanced-cypress-testing/slides.md

 - Preset cookies

 <div class="bottom-note fragment">
-  ✔️ No every test should have to login through the UI.
+  ✔️ Not every test should have to login through the UI.
 </div>

 <!--v-->